rafaelpavan95/rafaelpavan95/README.md

 ## About Me:

-Master of Science and Bachelor of Science in Electrical Engineering at [@unesp](https://www2.unesp.br/).
-I enjoy working with Artificial Intelligence and Mathematical Programming to solve problems and discover new things.
+I enjoy working with Artificial Intelligence and Optimization to solve problems and discover new things.

 ## Technical Skills: